-Although it is not possible to test for all substances on the WADA list, LGC's experience in testing over 50,000 samples and its' close relationship with the WADA community, it has been possible to identify a list that will maintain product integrity.
+Although it is not possible to test for all substances on the WADA list, LGC's experience in testing over 50,000+ samples and its' close relationship with the anti-doping community, it has been possible to identify a list that will maintain product integrity.

 - That testing methods accredited to ISO 17025 (an international analytical testing standard)